Overview of FCRA Registration

 - The applicant is fictitious or Benami.

 - Applicant against whom prosecution is conducted for indulging in any unfair activity

 - An applicant who has been convicted or prosecuted for any communal tension made in any area of specified district or any part of the country

-- Is engaged in any violent activities
+- Entity has engaged in any violent activities

 - Has utilized foreign contribution for its personal use